Understand the principles of shared services, how they work, and the benefits they can bring to an organisation

 Alternatives to HR outsourcing

-HR outsourcing is not the only solution that organisations might consider if they wish to change the way their HR service operates.
-There are other options that can work either as an alternative to, or in conjunction with, outsourcing.
+HR outsourcing isn’t the only solution that organisations could consider if they want to change the way their HR service operates.
+Other options that can work either as an alternative to, or in conjunction with, outsourcing.

-Currently, more organisations appear to favour the setting up of internal shared service centres rather than the adoption of a full-scale outsourcing approach.
+Currently, more organisations appear to prefer setting up internal shared service centres than adopting a full-scale outsourcing approach.
 See more in our HR shared services factsheet.

-The practice of offshoring may sometimes relate to outsourcing, although the two terms are often incorrectly used interchangeably.
-Offshoring may be defined as the process of outsourcing business activities or services to a third party overseas and/or moving business activities or services to another country as a direct or indirect employer.
-In other words, offshoring does not necessarily involve the services of an external provider.
+Offshoring may sometimes relate to outsourcing, and the two terms are often, but incorrectly, used interchangeably.
+Offshoring is the process of outsourcing business activities or services to a third party overseas and/or moving business activities or services to another country as a direct or indirect employer.
+So offshoring does not necessarily involve the services of an external provider.
 ‘Nearshoring’ is a term sometimes used when services are moved to countries close to or bordering the country of operations.

-The adoption of such arrangements is likely to be driven by cost considerations, although some commentators believe that offshoring may be best considered for process transactions rather than for more personal services such as call centres.
+Adopting offshoring arrangements is likely to be driven by cost considerations.
+Some commentators believe that offshoring may be most appropriate for process transactions rather than more personal services such as call centres.

 Buying in consultancy services

-The services of external consultants might be used to advise on specific HR issues or on the implementation of HR processes (for example, the introduction of flexible benefits).
+TExternal consultants might be used to advise on specific HR issues or on implementing particular HR processes (for example, the introduction of flexible benefits).
 Typically, consultants do not manage or deliver these services once implemented – this is taken on by the internal HR team.

 Benefits and challenges of HR outsourcing

 Creating a business case for HR outsourcing is an important initial step for any organisation considering such a move.
-An organisation needs to ask at the outset why it needs to change the way the HR function operates at present.
-In other words, what aspects of the existing HR provision are unsatisfactory or would benefit from improvements?
-By probing such issues, HR can focus on the scale and type of changes that may be required, to help decide whether HR outsourcing might be an appropriate response (as opposed to the types of alternatives detailed above).
+The organisation must ask at the outset why it needs to change the way it’s HR function currently operates.
+What aspects of the existing service are unsatisfactory or would benefit from improvements?
+By probing such issues, HR can focus on the scale and type of changes required before moving on to consider whether HR outsourcing might be an appropriate response (as opposed to the types of alternatives detailed above).